 Are newer iPhones slower to repair?

 Not necessarily.
-Newer OLED models may require extra calibration, but most professional technicians can still complete repairs within about an hour.
+Although newer iPhone models with OLED displays require additional calibration, professional technicians can still complete most screen repairs within about an hour.
+As a result, the extra calibration rarely adds significant repair time.

 Is same-day screen repair common?